pip-services/pip-services-docs/content/en/python/commons/data/tokenized_paging_params.md

     Data transfer object to pass tokenized paging parameters for queries.
     It can be used for complex paging scenarios, like paging across multiple databases where the previous state is encoded in a token.
 The token is usually retrieved from the previous response.
-The initial request shall go with token == *null*
+The initial request shall go with token == *None*

     The page is defined by two parameters: